NirmaySriharsha/Siete-y-Medio/README.md

 11. 24th April- Started a new "Experimental" branch to try and fix a few of the last errors of the project.
 This current edit to the readme is being done on the master branch however.
 This means that the following merge will be a THREE WAY MERGE (also a non fast forward merge).
 With this, the gitignore files and the .vs files that I stopped tracking, I should be eligible for the partial credit.

+12. 26th April- Created a new branch "Creating a gamelog".
+I have not updated the master branch which means the merge can be a fast forward one.
+However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
+Also managed to make the program print out gamelogs in seperate files.
+The program is fully functional.
+Finally, I updated gitignore to ignore changes to the game log.

+12. 26th April- Created a new branch "Creating a gamelog".
+I have not updated the master branch which means the merge can be a fast forward one.
+However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
+Also managed to make the program print out gamelogs in seperate files.
+The program is fully functional.
+Finally, I updated gitignore to ignore changes to the game log.

+12. 26th April- Created a new branch "Creating a gamelog".
+I have not updated the master branch which means the merge can be a fast forward one.
+However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
+Also managed to make the program print out gamelogs in seperate files.
+The program is fully functional.
+Finally, I updated gitignore to ignore changes to the game log.

+12. 26th April- Created a new branch "Creating a gamelog".
+I have not updated the master branch which means the merge can be a fast forward one.
+However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
+Also managed to make the program print out gamelogs in seperate files.
+The program is fully functional.
+Finally, I updated gitignore to ignore changes to the game log.

+12. 26th April- Created a new branch "Creating a gamelog".
+I have not updated the master branch which means the merge can be a fast forward one.
+However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
+Also managed to make the program print out gamelogs in seperate files.
+The program is fully functional.
+Finally, I updated gitignore to ignore changes to the game log.

+12. 26th April- Created a new branch "Creating a gamelog".
+I have not updated the master branch which means the merge can be a fast forward one.
+However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
+Also managed to make the program print out gamelogs in seperate files.
+The program is fully functional.
+Finally, I updated gitignore to ignore changes to the game log.

+12. 26th April- Created a new branch "Creating a gamelog".
+I have not updated the master branch which means the merge can be a fast forward one.
+However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
+Also managed to make the program print out gamelogs in seperate files.
+The program is fully functional.
+Finally, I updated gitignore to ignore changes to the game log.

+12. 26th April- Created a new branch "Creating a gamelog".
+I have not updated the master branch which means the merge can be a fast forward one.
+However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
+Also managed to make the program print out gamelogs in seperate files.
+The program is fully functional.
+Finally, I updated gitignore to ignore changes to the game log.

+12. 26th April- Created a new branch "Creating a gamelog".
+I have not updated the master branch which means the merge can be a fast forward one.
+However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
+Also managed to make the program print out gamelogs in seperate files.
+The program is fully functional.
+Finally, I updated gitignore to ignore changes to the game log.

+12. 26th April- Created a new branch "Creating a gamelog".
+I have not updated the master branch which means the merge can be a fast forward one.
+However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
+Also managed to make the program print out gamelogs in seperate files.
+The program is fully functional.
+Finally, I updated gitignore to ignore changes to the game log.

+12. 26th April- Created a new branch "Creating a gamelog".
+I have not updated the master branch which means the merge can be a fast forward one.
+However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
+Also managed to make the program print out gamelogs in seperate files.
+The program is fully functional.
+Finally, I updated gitignore to ignore changes to the game log.

+12. 26th April- Created a new branch "Creating a gamelog".
+I have not updated the master branch which means the merge can be a fast forward one.
+However, for the sake of mixing it up, we'll do a non-fast forward branch (which is not three way).
+Also managed to make the program print out gamelogs in seperate files.
+The program is fully functional.
+Finally, I updated gitignore to ignore changes to the game log.